Expansionary fiscal contraction: Research support and disagreements

 An IMF working paper by Guajardo, Leigh, and Pescatori published in Journal of the European Economic Association on Expansionary Austerity and the Expansionary Fiscal Contraction hypothesis that examined changes in policy designed to reduce deficits found that austerity had contractionary effects on private domestic demand and GDP.
 This report contradicted the conclusion of an NBER report, where Alesina and Ardagna delivered evidence in support of the Expansionary Fiscal Contraction hypothesis.

 The inconsistency results from the method of finding the periods of austerity policy in economic history.
 Guajardo, Leigh, and Pescatori studied narrative records in order to identify the timings of the austerity at the Treasury.
-In contrast, Alesina and Ardagna analyzed the changes in cyclically adjusted primary balance (CAPB) and defined austerity policy as a 1.5% reduction in CAPB.
+In contrast, Alesina and Ardagna analyzed the changes in cyclically adjusted primary balance (CAPB) and defined austerity policy as a 1.5-percent reduction in CAPB.
 The two techniques of identifying expenditure reductions deliver significantly different results but neither can be considered superior.

 A more recent working paper by Breuer criticises Alesina and Ardagna for committing the fallacy of reverse causation.
 It follows that the decrease in the expenditure-GDP ratio and increase in GDP were the same phenomenon.
 Increases in GDP lead to a decrease in the expenditure-GDP ratio and not the other way around.
 The statistical methods adopted by the NBER report fails to properly account for cyclical movements in the expenditure-GDP ratio.